ajgon/opsworks_ruby/docs/source/attributes.rst

      override this setting as well to ensure that the opsworks_ruby cookbook looks for the specified template in your cookbook.

+-  ``app['webserver']['logrotate_name']``

+  -  **Type:** string
+  -  **Default:** Depends on adapter-specific behaviors
+  -  The name of the logrotate_app resource, and generated configuration file, for the specified app webserver logrotate configuration.
+  -  Unlike other logrotate attributes, this attribute can only be set or overridden at a the app webserver level; there are no app-wide or global settings beyond those provided by the webserver library

+- ``app['webserver']['logrotate_log_paths']``

+  -  **Type:** Array
+  -  **Default:** Depends on adapter-specific behaviors
+  -  Which log file(s) should be backed up via logrotate.
+If this parameter evaluates to an empty array, no logs will be backed up for the specified app webserver.
+  -  Unlike other logrotate attributes, this attribute can only be set or overridden at a the app webserver level; there are no app-wide or global settings beyond those provided by the webserver library

 apache
 ^^^^^^